-- 6. The project incorporates a number of special components including integrated urban-rural land use planning and protection, water demand management and Low Impact Design (LID).
+6. The project incorporates a number of special components including integrated urbanrural land use planning and protection, water demand management and Low Impact Design (LID).
 LID refers to a range of landscape treatments used to capture, clean and store urban stormwater for sustainable reuse and discharge, and is often referred to as 'sponge city concept' in the PRC.
 The expected project impact will be to improve water and ecological environment and the quality of life in Zuoquan County; and the adoption of integrated and climate-resilient flood and environmental management strategies.
 The expected project outcome is improved quality of water resources and environment of West Qingzhang River.
 The project has four outputs, described in the following sections.
 Project components and anticipated benefits are summarized in Table ES-1.
-Physical works under the project are limited to Outputs 1-3, with the location of these Outputs shown in Figure ES-1. - Output 1: Water Source Protection of the West Qingzhang Headwaters will include (i) revegetation around the Shixia Reservoir and planting of forest belt along two headwaters; (ii) improving the reservoir spillway gate and construction of flood discharge tunnel; and (iii) construction of hydrological and water quality monitoring stations around the Shixia Reservoir and water supply configuration station. - Output 2: West Qingzhang River Rehabilitation and Integrated Low Impact Facilities will include: (i) dredging selected sections of the river (totaling 11.9 km) which are heavily silted; (ii) river rehabilitation and construction of embankment, (iii) construction of wetland and river associated amenity facilities (hereafter referred to as wetland park); and (iv) LID (sponge city concept) for road improvement and stormwater drains installation. - Output 3: Inclusive Water Supply and Wastewater Collection Services will include: (i) rural water supply system; and (ii) water pollution control. - Output 4: Capacity Building and Improved Water Resource Management will include:
+Physical works under the project are limited to Outputs 1-3, with the location of these Outputs shown in Figure ES-1.

-(i) project management support and capacity strengthening; (ii) flood warning system; (iii) institutional and capacity strengthening for integrated urban-rural water supply; (iv) institutional and capacity strengthening for LID (sponge city design) for city development.
+- Output 1: Shixia Reservoir Operation and its Watershed Vegetation Improved.
+Include (i) revegetation around the Shixia Reservoir and planting of forest belt along two headwaters; (ii) improving the reservoir spillway gate and construction of flood discharge tunnel; and (iii) construction of hydrological and water quality monitoring stations around the Shixia Reservoir and water supply configuration station. - Output 2: Qingzhang River and Binhe Road Rehabilitated.
+Include (i) dredging selected sections of the river (totaling 11.9 km) which are heavily silted; (ii) river rehabilitation and construction of embankment, (iii) construction of wetland and river associated amenity facilities (hereafter referred to as wetland park); and (iv) LID (sponge city concept) for road improvement and stormwater drains installation. - Output 3: Inclusive Water Supply and Wastewater Collection Services Achieved.
+Include (i) rural water supply system; and (ii) water pollution control. - Output 4: Institutional Capacity Strengthened.
+Include (i) project management support and capacity strengthening; (ii) flood warning system; (iii) institutional and capacity strengthening for integrated urban-rural water supply; and (iv) institutional and capacity strengthening for LID (sponge city design) for city development.